1. Timelines

 — The Ascendant Valekith on the nature of the Infinite Continuum.

-The First Age, known as Unknown, was a time of ceaseless disorder, where the cosmos existed in a raw and unstable state.
-The universe had no structure, no balance—only the violent clash of elemental primordial, the Unknown, who warred across the expanse in a struggle that shaped and reshaped reality itself.
+The First Age, known as Primordial Pandemonium, was a time of ceaseless disorder, where the cosmos existed in a raw and unstable state.
+The universe had no structure, no balance—only the violent clash of elemental primordials, the Eldari, who warred across the expanse in a struggle that shaped and reshaped reality itself.

-This age was the direct consequence of Unknown, the Watcher in the Abyss, whose subconscious dream gave birth to the Eldari and, in turn, to the unbridled chaos that defined this era.
-Each Eldari was an embodiment of a fundamental force—Unknown, the Star-Smith (Creation), Unknown (Order), Unknown (Energy), Unknown (Entropy), Unknown (Motion), Unknown (Matter), Unknown (Time), Unknown (Space), and Unknown (Void).
+This age was the direct consequence of Azhorra'tha, the Watcher in the Abyss, whose subconscious dream gave birth to the Eldari and, in turn, to the unbridled chaos that defined this era.
+Each Eldari was an embodiment of a fundamental force—Ael, the Star-Smith (Creation), Prism (Order), Ignis (Energy), Thanatos (Entropy), Kinetus (Motion), Gaia (Matter), Kronus (Time), Zephyr (Space), and Nox (Void).
 However, their existence was not harmonious.
-Instead, their very nature compelled them to clash in endless conflict, their power shaping the fabric of reality yet preventing any lasting stability.
+Instead, their very nature compelled them to clash in endless conflict, their power shaping the very fabric of reality yet preventing any lasting stability to form.

 This unending turmoil lasted for an immeasurable span of time, beyond the comprehension of mortal reckoning.
-Stars were born and extinguished in an instant, realms formed and collapsed, and the very laws of existence twisted upon themselves in an eternal cycle of creation and destruction.
+Stars were born and extinguished in an instant, planetary bodies formed and collapsed, and the very laws of existence twisted upon themselves in an eternal cycle of creation and destruction.

-This era only came to an end with the Unknown, a cataclysmic event in which Ael, the Eldari of Creation, sought to impose order upon the chaos.
+This era only came to an end with the Solis Singularity, a cosmic creation event event in which Ael, the Eldari of Creation, sought to impose order upon the chaos.
 By the Eldari's ultimate sacrifice, Ael forged the Continuum Crystal Cosmology, bringing stability to the realms and marking the transition from Pandemonium to an age of structured existence.

 Dreams of the Abyss

-The First Age began the moment Azhorra’tha—the eldritch Watcher who dwelt beyond the Void—breached the known universe.
+The First Age began the moment Azhorra’tha—the Watcher whom dwelt beyond the Void—breached the known universe.
 As this being of infinite madness stirred, its subconscious took form, manifesting as the Eldari, the first and most powerful of all beings.

 With no laws to guide them and no boundaries to contain them, reality itself was in constant flux.
 The universe was an unformed battlefield where the Eldari’s raw power birthed and annihilated entire realms in mere moments.